nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue May 07 2024)
+### Joke of the day (Wed May 08 2024)
 <!-- joke -->
->The original title for Star Wars was 'Skywalker: Texas Ranger'.
-Starring Chuck Norris.
+>When Chuck Norris has sex with a man, it won't be because he is gay.
+It will be because he has run out of women.
 <!-- /joke -->

-*Last update: Tue, 07 May 2024 00:39:06 GMT*
+*Last update: Wed, 08 May 2024 00:32:48 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)